pollen-robotics/Reachy2Teleoperation/README.md

 This step checks that the connection to the (virtual) robot is fine, and allows to set various parameters.
 Side menus (status, help, settings) can be opened by clicking on the related icons.

 Get familiar with the controls of the robot.
-Press X to play with the emotions or change the gripper grasping mode.
+Press X to play with the emotions or change the gripper grasping mode. (*not available yet*)
 Once you are ready, press the *Ready* button and button A to take control of the robot.

 *Please not that A and X refers to the buttons of the Oculus controllers.
 They may differ on your device.*